 Overview: Employers need to know how to identify and respond to harassment based on sexual orientation.
 Although it is not explicitly protected under Title VII, it is advisable for employers to treat sexual orientation as a protected class.
 Further, many state and local laws do treated sexual orientation as a protected class.
 Sexual orientation discrimination can involve the use of offensive names such as "fag", "fairy" or "dyke" as well as the use of stereotypes regarding gays, lesbians and transgender persons.

-In order to eliminate sexual orientation discrimination, employers should have a policy prohibiting harassment against individuals based on sexual orientation or gender identity.
+In order to eliminate sexual orientation discrimination, employers should have a policy prohibiting harassment against individuals based on sexual orientation.
 Employers should also have a multichannel systems in place so that employees can bring complaints of harassment based on sexual orientation.
 Further, employers should immediately respond to such complaints and institute corrective action if needed.
-Employers should provide employees and supervisors with training to be sensitive to sexual orientation and gender identity in order to create a tolerant workforce.
+Employers should provide employees and supervisors with training to be sensitive to sexual orientation in order to create a tolerant workforce.

 HR guidance regarding sexual orientation harassment and creating effective workplace strategies to prevent it.